nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Billing a guest : `bill`

 This command updates the bill of a guest in GuestBook.
+Note that the bill here refers to the additional costs incurred by the guest during his stay at your hotel and should not include the cost of the hostel stay.

 This command updates the bill of the guest at the specified `INDEX`.
 Depending on the sign ('+' or '-') of your input, the existing bill value be incremented